watchly/docs/docs/reference/CLI.md

 ```

-You can check the version and find out basic commands about the tool with the following command:
+You can check the version and find out basic commands about Axiom CLI by running the following command:

 === "bash"
 ```sh